-On my first big overseas adventure in 2008, I gained about 7kg in 6 weeks.
+On my first big overseas adventure, I gained about 7kg in 6 weeks.
 I’m being conservative there, it was more like 10kg.
 But even thinking about gaining so much weight so quickly doesn’t sound possible and yet, my thighs will confirm it did happen.

 Everyone kept telling me I would be ‘fine’ and weight gain wouldn’t be an issue because I would be ‘walking everywhere’.
 That’s a bloody lie!
 I’m not an Olympic power-walker.
 I wasn’t walking my way across Europe over that 6 week period, oh no, I was eating my way across it and doing a mighty fine job of it too!